mtsfreitas/PackageTrack/README.md

 ## Introduction

 Welcome to the Product Tracking Website repository!
-This project is a web application that allows users to track their products by providing their registered email address.
-Once the user enters their email, they can view a list of associated tracking codes and click on each code to view the status of their product's shipment.
+This project is a web application that allows users to track their products.

 ## Features